nais/doc/tenants/nav/security/auth/tokenx.md

 ### Exchanging a token

-In order to acquire a token that is properly scoped to a given target application, you must exchange an existing _subject token_ (i.e. a token that contains a subject, in this case a citizen end-user).
+To acquire a properly scoped token for a given target application, you must exchange an existing _subject token_ (i.e. a token that contains a subject, in this case a citizen end-user).

 Tokendings will then issue an `access_token` in JWT format, based on the parameters set in the token request.
-The token can then be used as a [**Bearer token**](concepts/tokens.md#bearer-token) in the Authorization header when calling your target API on behalf of the aforementioned subject.
+The token can then be used as a [**Bearer token**](concepts.md#bearer-token) in the Authorization header when calling your target API on behalf of the aforementioned subject.

 #### Prerequisites